Meta Targets Mid-July Launch for New Twitter Challenger App

 Heath further notes that Meta’s hoping to reach ‘tens of millions’ of users within the first few months of the app becoming available to the public.

 Which could pose a significant threat to Twitter, which itself currently serves around 250 million active users.
 Though that figure is speculative.
 Before purchasing Twitter, and in an effort to wriggle out of his $44 billion takeover offer, Elon Musk claimed that around 20% of Twitter profiles were actually bots, and that Twitter was inflating its actual user stats in order to appease market analysts.
-Yet, as soon as he took ownership of the app, Elon seemed to forget about all of this entirely, and Twitter suddenly added many millions more totally human users - which, in his view, is mere testament to his popularity.
+Yet, as soon as he took ownership of the app, Elon seemed to forget about all of this entirely, and Twitter suddenly added many millions more totally human users.

 But that does seem pretty convenient, and if Musk’s bot estimates were correct, pretty astounding, in terms of growth.
 At a 20% reduction in Twitter’s mDAU count, that would mean that Twitter had around 190 million actual human daily active users when Musk took over at the app.
 It now, according to its own reporting, has 250m actives – so Twitter, if these numbers are to be believed, has added 60 million users over the last six months.